Azure/TypeEdge/README.md

     docker-compose -f docker-compose.yml -f docker-compose.override.yml up

-> Note: To build the docker containers, temporarily you need to [add the private NuGet feed](#feed) first.

 ![](images/incontainer.png)

 **Congratulations!**

 You just created your first **TypeEdge** application.
 Continue reading to learn how to deploy this application to an IoT Device, or take the time to understand [how it works](#how).

 ## Publish the Application

-##
-1. ***Temporary step* <a name="feed">Private packages feed:</a>** To build the containers, you have to add the private packages source first. **Add your git credentials to the private repo** and run the below command.
-This will download nuget.exe and add the private packages source in your solution.

-        addPrivateSource.bat USERNAME PASSWORD

-1. Now, you can build the container images:
+1. You can build the container images using **docker-compose**:

         docker-compose build

-1. The final step is to push these images to your docker registry.
+2. The final step is to push these images to your docker registry.
 Make sure Docker can access your registry:

         docker login YOUR_REGISTRY -u YOUR_USERNAME -p YOUR_PASSWORD